Viktor Orbán: Third government (2014–2018)

-During the 2015 European migrant crisis, Orbán ordered the erection of the Hungary–Serbia barrier to block entry of illegal immigrants so that Hungary could register all the migrants arriving from Serbia, which is the country's responsibility under the Dublin Regulation, a European Union law.
-Under Orbán, Hungary took numerous actions to combat illegal immigration and reduce refugee levels.
+During the 2015 European migrant crisis, Orbán ordered the erection of the Hungary–Serbia barrier to block the entry of illegal immigrants so that Hungary could register all the migrants arriving from Serbia, which is the country's responsibility under the Dublin Regulation, a European Union law.
+Under Orbán, Hungary took numerous actions to combat illegal immigration and effectively reduced the influx of refugees.
 In May 2020, the European Court of Justice ruled against Hungary's policy of migrant transit zones, which Orbán subsequently abolished while also tightening the country's asylum rules.